rkgIITBh/data-structures.github.io/HTML/sparseMatrix.md

 Each non-zero element is a triplet of the form (row_no, col_no, value).
 Let <i>nonZero</i> be the number of non-zero elements, and <i>mn</i> is the dimension of the matrix.
 Then the ratio of <i>mn-nonZero</i> and <i>mn</i>
-defines the sparsity of matrix.
-If sparsity exceeds 0.5 then the matrix is sparse.
-The sparse matrix shown in the Figure 3 has only four non-zero elements.
+defines the sparsity of the matrix.
+If sparsity exceeds 0.5, then the matrix is sparse.
+The sparse matrix is shown in Figure 3 has only four non-zero elements.
 Therefore the sparsity of the matrix = 0.75.

-We can create sparse matrix by creating a entry node for each non-zero element.
-The entry node is placed in position corresponding to its row and column number.
-The code for creating entry node is given below.
+We can create a sparse matrix by creating an entry node for each non-zero element.
+The entry node is placed in the position corresponding to its row and column number.
+The code for creating the entry node is given below.

 ```
 // Create an array MAX1 x Max2 for matrix